system-transparency/stimages/README.md

 To boot your image, try running `make boot`.

-This will build stboot with a default config and ST root certificate.
+This will first build an ISO with stboot as init and contain a default config and ST root certificate.

-Building stboot using `contrib/stboot/build-stboot` requires GOPATH to be set to a directory where u-root, stboot and all go depencencies will be installed.
-Setting GOPATH to $PWD/go is a reasonable choice if you're unsure about how to deal with this.
+It will then start a VM, using QEMU, booting the ISO.

 ## Configuring your own image

 See config/example/README.md for an example of how to configure an OS image.

-## Interface
+## User interface

 The way users interact with the tools in this repository **will** change.
 Both in the short perspective when we find out that we need more functionality which isn't easily added while keeping the interface compatible.
-But also in the longer perspective when we start using mkosi for building OS images.
+But also in the longer perspective when we start using [mkosi][] for building OS images.

-[mkosi][] will be helpful by wrapping distro specific tools like mmdebstrap, dnf --installroot and pacman and allow support for all Linux distributions that mkosi knows about.
+mkosi will be helpful by wrapping distro specific tools like `mmdebstrap`, `dnf --installroot` and `pacman`, and allow support for all Linux distributions that mkosi knows about.

 The reason for publishing this repository before it has a stable interface is to give a hint of how OS images can be built while